 - Decorations – berries, pinecones, additional foliage, glitter, ornaments, anything you would like to add on!

-- Step 1 – Once you have all your utensils, we can begin by either creating your circular frame or prepping a pre-made wreath frame with some twine (or wire).
+- You’ll need to begin by either creating your circular frame or prepping a pre-made wreath frame with some twine (or wire).
 This involves securing your twine to the frame with a couple of twists, with the twine still attached to the reel and on the outside of the frame.

-- Step 8 – Use the ribbon to hang your wreath on a door or suitable place and enjoy your fancy new Christmas wreath!
+- Use the ribbon to hang your wreath on a door or suitable place, and enjoy your fancy new Christmas wreath!

 Decorating Christmas wreaths

-Now, we’ve given a pretty basic overview of decorating your wreath there, but it’s important to keep in mind that those steps are for a basic Christmas wreath – you can decorate your wreath however you like!
+Now, we’ve given a pretty basic overview of making a Christmas wreath, but it’s important to keep in mind that those steps are for a simple wreath, and you can decorate your wreath however you like!
 If you want to opt for fancy leaves and spray paint the whole thing gold, you go for it!
 In fact, we have some pretty great style inspiration for you to try out if you’re stuck for ideas.

 Styling homemade wreaths

-You could make your wreath extra Christmassy by adding in some lovely smelling decorations like dried oranges or cinnamon sticks.
+You could make Christmas wreaths extra Christmassy by adding in some lovely smelling decorations like dried oranges or cinnamon sticks.
 Alternatively, buy some tiny baubles to add some playful elements to your wreath – you could even try a small string of battery-powered lights around it to add some warmth to your front door in the dark evenings.

 For a wreath that probably won’t last until next year, but will look stunning, use fresh flowers like thistles, wallflowers, and winter berries.
 Or add a cute and cheap modern flair to your wreath by using pom poms as decorations – this colourful craft can easily be done just using hot glue too!